-If you’re a fan of Outlander, I’m willing to bet you’ve heard of Falkland!
+If you’re a fan of Outlander, I’m willing to bet you’ve heard of the Falkland Outlander location!
 This pretty village in Fife was used to film historic Inverness in the Outlander TV series.

 When I pulled up, I couldn’t help but smile from ear to ear as it felt like I was transported straight into the iconic episode one!
 I’ve watched that first episode a hundred times so to see it in real life was spine-tingling.

 They check into Mrs. Baird’s B&B in the square, which is the current Covenanter Hotel.
 You can actually stay in the bedroom that Claire and Frank stay in here (more on that later!).

 Again, this pretty village reappears in seasons two as Inverness in the 1960s when Claire, Rob and Brianna go searching for Jamie and in season four when Rob is searching for Brianna.

 You won’t need much help searching for Outlander locations here as some are easy to spot as soon as you pull up in Falkland square.
 But, I’ll give you a helping hand to make sure you don’t miss any on your visit.

-Here are the 8 places in Falkland Outlander fans must visit to experience Inverness!
+Here are the Falkland Outlander filming locations fans must visit to experience Inverness!